-1979

 File Description Documents

-Upload the data template View File
+ad the data template View File

-Upload relevant supporting document No File Uploaded
+oad relevant supporting document No File Uploaded

-3.1.5 - Institution has the following facilities to support research Central Instrumentation Centre Animal House/Green House Museum Media laboratory/Studios Business Lab Research/Statistical Databases Moot court Theatre Art Gallery more of the above
+3.1.5 - Institution has the following facilities to support research Central Instrumentation Centre Animal House/Green House Museum Media laboratory/Studios Business Lab Research/Statistical Databases Moot court Theatre Art Gallery A. Any 4 or more of the above

 File Description Documents

 Upload relevant supporting document No File Uploaded

 3.1.6 - Number of departments with UGC-SAP, CAS, DST-FIST, DBT, ICSSR and other recognitions by national and international agencies during the year

-18

 File Description Documents

 Upload the data template View File

 Upload relevant supporting document No File Uploaded

 3.2 - Resource Mobilization for Research

 3.2.1 - Extramural funding for Research (Grants sponsored by the non-government sources such as industry, corporate houses, international bodies for research projects) endowments, Chairs in the University during the year (INR in Lakhs)

-6125.35
+5641.94

 File Description Documents

 Upload the data template View File

 Upload relevant supporting document No File Uploaded

 3.2.2 - Grants for research projects sponsored by the government agencies during the year (INR in Lakhs)

-32360.31
+23373.33

 File Description Documents

 Upload the data template View File

 Upload relevant supporting document No File Uploaded

 3.2.3 - Number of research projects per teacher funded by government and non-government agencies during the year

-2.01

 File Description Documents

 Upload the data template View File

 Upload relevant supporting document No File Uploaded

 3.3 - Innovation Ecosystem

-3.3.1 - Institution has created an eco-system for innovations including Incubation centr knowledge e and other initiatives for creation and transfer of
+3.3.1 - Institution has created an eco-system for innovations including Incubation centre and other initiatives for creation and transfer of knowledge

-Society for Innovation & Development (SID) is an initiative of II repository of knowledge, world class infrastructure and talent (w which it has access to by virtue of its

-Society for Innovation & Development (SID) is an initiative of IISC, was founded to use this incredible repository of knowledge, world class infrastructure and talent (which it has access to by virtue of its umbilical connection with IISC) to help business enterprises and thereby the economy and the nation at large.
-Since its inception it has evolved and refined its model of engagement and now actively takes forward its mission through its three divisions - CORE that engages with large corporations in collaborative research, TIME that works with midsized enterprises to put them on a disruptive growth path via innovation and STEM that incubates start-ups that have deep science and societal impact at their core.
+Society for Innovation & Development (SID) is an initiative of IISc, was founded to use theincredible repository of knowledge, world class infrastructure and talent (which it has access to by virtue of its umbilical connection with IISc) to help business enterprises and thereby the economy and the nation at large.
+Since its inception, SID has evolved and refined its model of engagement and now actively takes forward its mission through its three divisions - CORE that engages with large corporations in collaborative research, TIME that works with midsized enterprises to put them on a disruptive growth path via innovation, and STEM that incubates start-ups that have deep science and societal impact at their core.

-Most visionary companies know that it's not enough to make small iterations on existing products.
-It's truly important to peer into the future and create innovations that are ahead of the immediate need.
-At SID, through CORE Labs, provide a window for the industry to have access to some of the best scientific minds at IISc.
+Most visionary companies know that it isnot enough to make small iterations on existing products.
+It istruly important to peer into the future and create innovations that are ahead of the immediate need.
+Through CORE Labs, SID provides a window for the industry to have access to some of the best scientific minds at IISc.
 When enterprises seek significant and intriguing questions that have scientific knowledge at their core, SID creates a platform for collaborative research to solve them.